OlivineOverlord/olivineoverlord.github.io/README.md

 ## Design Philosophy

 This site combines academic professionalism with modern web design.
-It features a clean, efficient CSS architecture with utility classes, automatic publication integration via ORCID API, and a responsive design that works seamlessly across devices.
+It features a clean, efficient CSS architecture with utility classes, automatic publication integration via ORCID API, and a responsive design that works across devices.
 The focus is on showcasing research and facilitating academic collaboration.

 ## Key Features